RomaneCAVEY/FeatureFlag-Manager/README.md

 FeatureFlagManagerService is a manager of feature-flags.
 This project was the subject of my intership in the compagny Citron!
 I thanl them for all that I have learned.

-TO CREATE AND INIT A DATA BASE FOR FEATURE FLAGS (for testing API) To create a database:

-docker run --name container_flags -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=docker -e POSTGRES_DB=test_feature_flag -p 5432:5432 -d postgres
+=> TO CREATE AND INIT A DATA BASE FOR FEATURE FLAGS (for testing API) docker run --name container_flags -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=docker -e POSTGRES_DB=test_feature_flag -p 5432:5432 -d postgres

-YOU HAVE TO CONNECT TO YOUR DOCKER CONTAINER, THEN: psql -h localhost -U postgres
+then you have to connect to your docker container, then :  psql -h localhost -U postgres

 AND TO CONNECT TO THE DATABASE: \c feature_flag